AlanaCastillo/Ironhack-Project-Module-3/Readme.md

 **Data Cleaning**

-- The dataset is stored with format .db to do the data cleaning I used DBeaver.
+- The dataset is stored with format .db I proceed to extract the data with DBeaver.
-- I used SQL querys, to get the tables.
+-  I use SQLite to be able toto get the tables.and export it to a CSV file

   **Data Preprocessing**

+- Categorical variables (cut, color, clarity and city) were encoded with LabenEncoder from scikit-learn.
+- I concatenate features to make a single table.
+- I sorted the columns so that they were in the same format as the test

+**Features and Target**
-o	Categorical variables (cut, color, clarity and city) were encoded with LabenEncoder from scikit-learn. o	I concatenate features to make a single table. o	I sorted the columns so that they were in the same format as the test Features + Target: o	I separated my data into X (Features) and y (Target), so I can train the model.
+- I separated my data into X (Features) and y (Target), so I can train the model.

-Model Building
+**Model Building**
-o	I split the preprocessed dataset into training and testing sets using train_test_split from scikit-learn. o	I tried 4 different models:
+- I split the preprocessed dataset into training and testing sets using train_test_split from scikit-learn.
+- I tried 4 different models:
 1. Linear Regression
 2. RandomForest
 3. DecisionTree
 4. GradientBoosting
-o	I decided to use the Random Forest Regressor model, which has been the one that has given me the best results. o	Obtain predictions of diamond prices, import to csv and upload to Kaggle competition.
+- I decided to use the Random Forest Regressor model, which has been the one that has given me the best results.
+- Obtain predictions of diamond prices, import to csv and upload to Kaggle competition.